karpathy/llama2.c/README.md

 ./run llama2_7b_chat.bin -m chat
 ```

 You can also try Meta's Code Llama models even if support for them is incomplete.
+In particular, some hyperparameters changed (e.g. the constant in RoPE layer), so the inference is not exactly correct and a bit buggy right now.
+Looking into fixes.
 Make sure to build the tokenizer for the plain and instruct variants and pass it when doing inference.

 ```bash
 python export.py codellama2_7b.bin --meta-llama /path/to/CodeLlama-7b